-This is your choice on which particular issues of the assigned ultimate generation trade agreement wish to focus your attention.
-Please discuss possible advantages and disadvantages, as well as, y assessment on the trade liberalization achieved through the assigned ultimate generation traderement.
+This is your choice on which particular issues of the assigned ultimate generation trade agreement you wish to focus your attention.
+Please discuss possible advantages and disadvantages, as well as, your assessment on the trade liberalization achieved through the assigned ultimate generation trade agreement.